metio/terraform-provider-k8s/docs/data-sources/iam_services_k8s_aws_user_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) UserSpec defines the desired state of User.Contains information about an IAM user entity.This data type is used as a response element in the following operations:   * CreateUser   * GetUser   * ListUsers (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) UserSpec defines the desired state of User.
+Contains information about an IAM user entity.
+This data type is used as a response element in the following operations: * CreateUser * GetUser * ListUsers (see [below for nested schema](#nestedatt--spec))

 ### Read-Only